lz1asl/CaveSurvey/README.md

   - [LTI TruPulse 360B](https://github.com/lz1asl/CaveSurvey/wiki/LTI-TruPulse-360B)
   - Feel free to join our team and help adding other devices/functionalities

+In most caves it is not possible to create the whole map underground (as some other apps offer).
+I'm not confident in drawing stuff with muddy fingers, so get the data you can quick and get safe home to enjoy it.

 Precision
 =========

 Having precise instruments is important to do a proper work.
 Anyway in most caves centimeter precision is never possible.

-For iLDM-150 CEM have specified precision of 1.5mm for the distance and 0.5' from the clinometer.
-For LaserAce [this](https://www.trimble.com/mappingGIS/laserace1000.aspx) is the manifacturer info provided.
+See the device pages in the Wiki for details.
-For the Android build-in compass - you have to consult your device manifacturer, but if small enough and you use short legs there should be no problem (error will distribute and compensate anyway).
+For the Android build-in sensors - you have to consult your device specifications, but if good enough and you use short legs there should be no problem (error will distribute and compensate anyway).

-If you are paranoic you can still use CaveSurvey in manual mode only - type the proper values from the existing tools you use.
-It will save you the Excel work later.
+If you are paranoic you can still use CaveSurvey in manual mode only - type manually the proper values from the existing tools you use.
+It will save you the Excel homework later.

-Links
-====

-Another Android app is [Abris](https://play.google.com/store/apps/details?id=com.shturmsoft.abris&hl=en).
-They are already alive and have focus on creating the whole map underground.
-I have to admit they have done a great job, but I'm not confident in drawing stuff with muddy fingers.

 About